aspnetzero/documents/docs/en/Migration-from-Boilerplate-to-AspNet-Zero-Angular.md

 ## Creating and Migrating Entities

-Let's consider an entity called `Book` that was previously created in an ASP.NET Boilerplate application.
-Its features are as follows:
+Let's consider an entity called `Book` that was previously created in an ASP.NET Boilerplate application as follows:

 ```c#
 public class Book : Entity<long>, IHasCreationTime